 In general, full free movement should have applied from 1 May 2009.
 There was a provision however whereby an original member state could ask the Commission to continue restrictions for a further 2 years if it was experiencing serious disturbances in its labour market.

-There is complete freedom of movement from 2011 for the 10 member states who joined in 2004.
+There is complete freedom of movement from 2011 for the 10 member states that joined in 2004.

 Bulgaria and Romania joined the EU on 1 January 2007.
 The transitional arrangements in relation to free movement of workers which applied to them are as follows: